Large $N$ behaviour of the two-dimensional Yang-Mills partition function: Orientable surfaces

-Our proof of the convergence of the partition function when $g\geq 2$ was based on our study of the dimensions of the irreducible representations of $\su(N)$, expressed in Proposition \ref{prop:upperbound}.
+Our proof of the convergence of the partition function when $g\geq 2$ was based on our study of the dimensions of the irreducible representations of $\SU(N)$, expressed in Proposition \ref{prop:upperbound}.
 A glance at \eqref{eq01} shows that when $g=1$, these dimensions do not appear anymore in the partition function, and to treat this case we need to use completely different estimates.
-In this section, we will prove that $Z_N(1,T)$ still admits a finite limit for $T>0$, but this limit will turn out to be different from the one described in Theorem \ref{thm:main}.(i).
-In particular, it will involve the classical generating function of integer partitions.
-Recall that if we denote, for each $n\geq 0$, by $p(n)$ the number of partitions of the integer $n$, we have the equality of formal series in the variable $t$:
+In this section, we will prove that $Z_N(1,T)$ still admits a finite limit for $T>0$, but this limit turns out to be different: it will involve the classical generating function of integer partitions.
+Recall that if we denote, for each $n\geq 0$, by $p(n)$ the number of partitions of the integer $n$, we have the equality of formal series in the variable $q$:

-where the first sum is over all integer partitions $\alpha$.
 Before entering the technical details, let us explain the idea of the proof of Theorem \ref{thm:main}.(ii), at least in the special unitary case.
 In the present situation where $g=1$, the partition function is